Mackenzie | November 22, 2022 | Content Marketing

 If it's feasible, it's also a great idea to talk to some of your existing clients.
 Consider sending out a short survey to your main points of contact, asking them a little about themselves.
 You might have to send along a small incentive to get them to fill it out, but their answers will be worth their weight in gold.
 After all, the people who have already invested in your product or service are your ideal audience.

 Once you've pulled together as much information as possible on your existing clients, think about who you'd like to sell to in the future.
 Is there an ideal prospect that your marketing and sales team just can't get to convert?
 Maybe your competition has had a lot of success in a certain segment of the market that you'd like to break into, too.
-To narrow down who you'd like to buy from you, we suggest starting by taking a look at your competition.

 Where is Your Competition Seeing Success?